CorentinMre/ISENpy/README.md

 webAurion = client.webAurion() #Get the webAurion object absence = webAurion.absences() #Get your absences
 grade = webAurion.grades() #Get your grades
+planning = webAurion.planning() #Get your planning of the week.
+Argument(Optional) is the beginning of the week in the format "dd/mm/yyyy" Ex.
+"03/10/2022"

 print(absence)
 print(grade)
+print(planning)

+client.logout()

 ```